Sapphhh/MqlPlusPlus/README.md

 The data is copied from the oldest bar (index 0) to the newest bar (index 'size-1').

+After the container is not necessary anymore, call **Metatrader5::Release** to clean it up.
 ```cpp
 using Mt5 = Metatrader5;